SAP-samples/ui5-typescript-walkthrough/steps/02/README.md

 ### webapp/index.ts \(New\)

-Create a new `index.ts` script in the webapp folder and add a native `alert()` method with the message "UI5 is ready" to it.
+We create a new `index.ts` script in the webapp folder and add a native `alert()` method with the message "UI5 is ready" to it.
 We'll integrate this script to the `index.html` page next.

 ```ts
 alert("UI5 is ready");